BOXLEGENDARY/Dex/README.md

 ## Update Log ( in-dev 11 )
 * Fix CodeFrame cursor offset (where cursor on textbox were not aligned properly)
+* Performance Engine has been remove
+* Safe Env has been remove

 ---